ridulfo/porta/README.txt

 ██       ██████  ██   ██    ██    ██   ██

 Dead-simple, ultra-portable word processor
 The intended use case is just writing.
-There are no efficient Vim-like bindings on purpose.
-This is not for editing; that can happen somewhere else.
+No efficient Vim-like bindings on purpose.
+This is not for editing, only for getting words out of your head.

 I made this mainly to learn "old C" and to exploring how portable a terminal word processor can be.